Richard Kogan (physician): Music

 Some other composers' lives, though also marked by periods of mental illness, did not end quite so tragically.
-Sergei Rachmaninoff (1873–1943), following the disastrous premiere of his Symphony No. 1, experienced a severe depression for three years that prevented him from composing.
+Sergei Rachmaninoff (1873–1943), following the disastrous premiere of his Symphony No. 1, experienced severe depression for three years that prevented him from composing.
 After his psychiatrist, Nikolai Dahl (an amateur musician), cured Rachmaninoff's creative block through hypnosis and psychotherapy, the composer produced his celebrated Piano Concerto No. 2, dedicated to Dahl.

-Kogan hastens to add that, while writers and artists have mood disorders in greater proportion than the general population, mental illness is not a prerequisite for creativity.
+Kogan has said that, while writers and artists have mood disorders in greater proportion than the general population, mental illness is not a prerequisite for creativity.
 "There have been examples of great composers, such as Bach, Haydn, and Mendelssohn, who seem to have been relatively free of significant psychopathology."

-Kogan, director of a human-sexuality program, sees links between music and human sexuality:
+Kogan, the director of a human-sexuality program, sees links between music and human sexuality:

-While trained as a classical musician, Kogan expresses "a deep appreciation for a wide variety of musical genres....
+While trained as a classical musician, Kogan has said he has "a deep appreciation for a wide variety of musical genres....
 I am generally opposed to arbitrary stylistic distinctions.
-I agree with the viewpoint of Duke Ellington, who once said, 'There are only two kinds of music — good music and bad music.
+I agree with the viewpoint of Duke Ellington, who once said, 'There are only two kinds of music—good music and bad music.
 I like both kinds.'"

-Over the years, Kogan says, he has had at least a dozen favorite composers, including Bach, Mozart, Beethoven, Schubert, Chopin, Brahms, Debussy, Stravinsky, Bartók, and Shostakovich.
+Kogan has said that he has had at least a dozen favorite composers, including Bach, Mozart, Beethoven, Schubert, Chopin, Brahms, Debussy, Stravinsky, Bartók, and Shostakovich.
 "My favorite composer seems to be the one whose musical world I've been immersed in most deeply at any given time."

 Resilience

-Psychological resilience is the ability to recover from traumatic events to such a degree that the individual's life returns to its pre-traumatic level of functioning.
+Psychological resilience is the ability to recover from traumatic events to such a degree that one's life returns to its pre-traumatic level of functioning.
 In Kogan’s view, music can foster the development of resilience.